 In the UK, the government does not provide proactive data.
 Instead it provides information of the average weekly food costs based on surveying people’s actual spending in previous years.

-According to ONS the average weekly food budget spending for 1 in 2017/18 was £45.31 per person.
+According to ONS the average weekly groceries budget spending for 1 in 2017/18 was £45.31 per person.
 This figure is broken down like this:

 |Food at home||Eating out|